syl20bnr/spacemacs/README.md

 # Introduction

-Spacemacs is a proposition of a complete new experience for Emacs focused on ergonomics, mnemonics and consistency.
+Spacemacs is a new way to experience Emacs -- a sophisticated and polished set-up focused on ergonomics, mnemonics and consistency.

-Clone it, launch it then press the space bar and let you guided by the built-in interactive list of key-bindings.
-You can also press the `[?]` button on the home buffer for the first essential key bindings to know.
+Just clone it, launch it, then press the space bar to explore the interactive list of carefully-chosen key bindings.
+You can also press the home buffer's `[?]` button for some great first key bindings to try.

-Spacemacs can be used by Emacs or Vim users flawlessly, it is even possible to mix the two styles.
-You can switch between any style at any moment which make it a very good tool for pair-programming.
+Spacemacs can be used naturally by both Emacs and Vim users -- you can even mix the two editing styles.
+Switching easily between input styles makes Spacemacs a great tool for pair-programming.

 Spacemacs is currently in beta, and contributions are very welcome.